michaeluno/plugin-template/readme.txt

 = 1.0.0 =
 - Released.

+= 0.0.9 =
+- Fixed an issue that translation files were not automatically detected by wordpress.org.

 = 0.0.8 =
 - Fixed an issue that temporary directory could not be deleted upon plugin uninstallation.